War of the Satellites: Plot

-Following the successful launch of the satellite, Van Ponder corners John in a small control room, paralyzes him so that he cannot escape, and then reveals that he is an alien.
-He explains that the warning from space came from powerful beings with the ability to transform energy into matter and back again.
-Van Ponder offers to transform John if he will help him, but when John adamantly refuses, Van Ponder kills him.
+Following the successful launch of the satellite, Van Ponder paralyzes John and reveals that he is an alien.
+The warning from space came from powerful beings with the ability to transform energy into matter and back again.
+Van Ponder offers to transform John if he will help him.
+When John refuses, Van Ponder kills him.

-After Sybil enters the control room and finds them, Van Ponder explains that John did not survive the ship's rapid acceleration process.
-While Van Ponder arranges a funeral service for John, David tells Sybil that Van Ponder is an alien, but Sybil refuses to believe him.
-Later, when David asks Howard about John's death, the doctor asserts that John was completely healthy.
-After David tells Howard that Van Ponder murdered John because he uncovered something Van Ponder was trying to conceal, Howard agrees to examine Van Ponder.
-Before meeting with Howard, Van Ponder creates a heart for himself, then is startled by his sudden surge of emotion for Sybil.
-While Sybil meets David to report Van Ponder's unusual behavior, Van Ponder murders Howard, then announces to the crew that he suspects David of having killed John.
-Just before his arrest, David, unaware of Howard's death, pleads with Sybil to seek protection with the doctor.
+When researcher Sybil Carrington enters the control room and finds them, Van Ponder explains that John did not survive the ship's rapid acceleration process.
+When David asks Howard about John's death, the doctor asserts that John was completely healthy.
+After David says that Van Ponder murdered John because he uncovered something Van Ponder was trying to conceal, Howard agrees to examine Van Ponder.
+Before meeting with Howard, Van Ponder creates a heartbeat for himself, then is startled by his sudden surge of emotion for Sybil.
+While Sybil meets David to report Van Ponder's unusual behavior, Van Ponder murders Howard, then accuses David of having killed John.
+David is arrested.

-Going in search of Howard, Sybil spots Van Ponder and takes refuge from him in the solar radiation room.
+Unaware of Howard's death, Sybil goes in search of Howard and spots Van Ponder.
+She then takes refuge from him in the solar radiation room.
 Van Ponder follows her, but when he hears an announcement that David has escaped his guards, Van Ponder replicates himself in front of Sybil.
 While one replica goes after David, the other attempts to seduce Sybil.
-As the satellite nears the space barrier, the pilots are confused by Van Ponder's order to head toward it.
-David confronts one of the Van Ponder replicas and wounds him with a gunshot.
-After a fierce brawl, David finally shoots Van Ponder to death, after which the replica with Sybil also collapses and dies.
-David then orders the satellite to detonate a radiation blast which should catapult them through the barrier.
+As the satellite nears the space barrier, Van Ponder orders the pilots to head toward it.
+David confronts one of the replicas and wounds him with a gunshot.
+After a brawl, David kills Van Ponder, after which the replica with Sybil also dies.
+David orders the satellite to detonate a radiation blast which should catapult them through the barrier.
 David rescues Sybil from the radiation room just before the blast.

-David's plan succeeds and the Sigma satellite reports to Earth control, "We are passing through Andromedae at the speed of light.
-We've made it.
-The whole universe is our new frontier!"
+David's plan succeeds and the Sigma satellite passes through Andromeda at the speed of light.